Program

 Here’s a link to more information about each site!
 UCSD Med Peds Training Sites

 Med Peds residents have separate academic medicine and pediatrics clinics.
 This allows for an excellent balance in pediatric and adult primary care experience as well as the opportunity to learn from our outstanding categorical colleagues and faculty.
 (Med Peds faculty teach at these sites as well!)
-One of our peds continuity clinic sites is an FQHC site with a large refugee population.
-All sites see a variety of patients from different demographics with diverse medical and social needs.
+All sites see a variety of patients from different demographics with diverse medical and social needs, including FQHC sites with a large refugee population.

 Our residents also have Med Peds Primary Care blocks, where they work in med peds clinics in the community (both private practice and FQHC sites) in addition to their separate medicine and pediatrics continuity clinics.
 This provides our residents a broad range of exposure to different med peds practice models, from academic to private practice to FQHC.